 “Medical spas, weight loss or medical clinics, and compounding pharmacies claiming to offer or sell compounded products claiming to contain ‘semaglutide’ are sourcing their ingredients from entities other than Novo Nordisk,” the spokesperson said.

-Aware of the current limited supply of certain drugs, the FDA urges patients to get their prescription drugs from state-licensed pharmacies in the US.
+Aware of the currently limited supply of certain drugs, the FDA urges patients to get their prescription drugs from state-licensed pharmacies in the US.
 In those cases, unlike counterfeit alternatives, the FDA and state authorities can ensure the quality of drug manufacturing, packaging, distribution, and labelling.

-Some products marketed and sold as ‘semaglutide’ may not be formulated with the same active ingredient as FDA-approved semaglutide products.
+Some products marketed and sold as semaglutide may not be formulated with the same active ingredient as FDA-approved semaglutide products.
 Instead, they may be made from salt formulations.
 “Products containing these salts, such as semaglutide sodium and semaglutide acetate, are not safe and effective,” the FDA says.
 On 27 April 2023, the FDA wrote to the National Association of Boards of Pharmacy detailing the agency’s concerns with using salt forms in compounded products.
 A few months later, the FDA sent additional letters to the National Association of Boards of Pharmacy and the Federation of State Medical Boards voicing similar worries.

 Novo Nordisk has taken legal action against compounded products claiming to include the drug semaglutide.
 In June 2023, the Danish multinational pharmaceutical company announced it was taking multiple actions.